 Both the Savor and SavorOne cards offer top tier rewards rates with bonus cash back on dining, entertainment and grocery shopping.
 Unlike some cash back cards with bonus categories, there are no limits on the amount of rewards you can earn.
 The sign-up bonuses for both cards are also high, allowing users to make a little extra money the first year.

-Despite its higher rewards rate, the Savor card comes with an eventual $95 annual fee that can limit your earning potential.
+Despite its higher rewards rate, the Savor card’s $95 annual fee could limit your earning potential.
 The higher sign-up bonus will help you take home more in the first year, but you’ll need to spend most of your money on dining and entertainment every year thereafter to continue to bring home more rewards over time and make up for the annual fee.

 Recent changes to Capital One Savor cards

 When the Capital One Savor card was first upgraded, it boasted a generous $500 intro bonus for cardholders who spent $3,000 in the first three months.
-Unfortunately, that offer was recently reduced.
+Unfortunately, that offer was reduced to $300 last year.